-The FOMC directs the Desk to conduct SRF operations as detailed in its implementation note.
-Any changes to the operational parameters not provided by the FOMC’s implementation note will be announced on the New York Fed’s website.
+The FOMC directs the Desk to conduct SRF operations as detailed in its Continuing Directive for Domestic Open Market Operations and implementation note.
+Any changes to the operational parameters not provided by the FOMC’s Continuing Directive for Domestic Open Market Operations and implementation note will be announced on the New York Fed’s website.

 How is the minimum bid rate for SRF operations determined?

 The minimum bid rate for SRF operations is set by the FOMC and detailed in the most recent implementation note.